software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/05-deploy-account.md

 :::tip
 Instead of manually deploying an account through Protostar, you can consider using a [wallet provider](https://www.starknet.io/en/ecosystem/wallets).
-Please note that the Protostar team doesn't verify safety or compatibility of these wallets.
+Please note that the Protostar team doesn't verify the safety or compatibility of these wallets.
 :::

 There are multiple account contracts to choose from, and it is the end user responsibility to find an account that works